-“Modern dance” is sort of a cover-all term for a collection of dance styles developed by choreographers in the early to mid 20th century: Isadora Duncan, Martha Graham, Doris Humphrey and Jose Limon, Lester Horton, Katherine Dunham, and Paul Taylor to name a few.
+“Modern dance” is sort of a cover-all term for a collection of dance styles developed by choreographers in the early to mid 20th century: Isadora Duncan, Martha Graham, Doris Humphrey and Jose Limon, Talley Beatty, Lester Horton, Katherine Dunham, and Paul Taylor to name a few.
 Each of these choreographers had their own movement philosophy, which they used to develop a technique.
 They would then train their dancers in this technique so that the dancers could perform their choreography.
 Isadora Duncan, for example, believed that movement originated in the solar plexus, and this became a focal point of her technique.
 For Martha Graham, the origin was the pelvis, which is visible in her deep contraction and beautiful spirals.
-Humphrey’s suspension and fall, Limon’s full body swings, Horton’s flat backs and laterals, Dunham’s percussive isolations, Taylor’s scooped arms …. each technique contains the signature movement of the choreographer who developed it.
+Humphrey’s suspension and fall, Limon’s full body swings, Horton’s flat backs and laterals, Dunham’s percussive isolations, Taylor’s scooped arms, Beatty’s self-described mix of “Graham connective steps, Dunham technique, and a little ballet with Louisiana hot sauce on it” … each technique contains the signature movement of the choreographer who developed it.
 The primary objective of this activity is to introduce students to the signature movements of a number of choreographers, and help them develop their own!

 - Introduce students to a few of your favorite modern dance choreographers.
 Show a video of each choreographers’ technique or style, and ask students to identify any recurring movements that might be a part of the choreographers’ signature style.
 (This is another great time to use The Holistic Guide to Analyzing Dance Performance!)

 - Discuss how these movements may be derived from the choreographers’ movement philosophy.
 If possible, share an artist statement, quote, interview, or other source that illustrates something about their philosophy.